Uniqueness in Haken's Theorem

 Counterexamples spring to mind, even when $M$ is irreducible and each $E_i$ is simply a single disk.

-{\bf Example:} Suppose $E_0$ is a $\bdd$-reducing disk for $M$ which intersects $T$ in a single circle, so it is a $\bdd$-reducing disk for $T$.
+{\bf Example:} Suppose $E_0$ is a $\bdd$-reducing disk for $M$ which intersects $T$ in a single circle, so it is aligned with $T$.
 Suppose $T$ is stabilized, with stabilizing disks $D_A \subset A$, $D_B \subset B$ and both disks are disjoint from $E_0$.
 A regular neighborhood of $D_A \cup D_B$ is a ball $\bbb$ which $T$ intersects in a standard genus $1$ summand.
 We call such a pair $(\bbb, T)$ a {\em standard bubble}.
 We can imagine $\bbb$ as a small ball, the regular neighborhood of a point in the destabilized Heegaard surface $T'$.
 Now isotope $\bbb$ along a path in $T'$ which passes once through $E_0$, and let $E_1$ be the result of pushing $E_0$ by the resulting ambient isotopy of $M$.
-Then $E_0$ and $E_1$ are isotopic, but they can't be isotopic via $\bdd$-reducing disks for $T$, since the circles $T \cap E_i, i = 0, 1$ are not isotopic in $T$.
+Then $E_0$ and $E_1$ are isotopic in $M$, but typically they can't be isotopic via disks aligned with $T$, since the circles $T \cap E_i, i = 0, 1$ are not isotopic in $T$.

 {\bf Example:} More subtly, suppose $D_A$, $D_B$ are disjoint essential disks in $A$ and $B$ respectively, and $\gamma$ is a path in $T$ connecting their boundaries.
 The complex $D_A \cup \gamma \cup D_B$ is called an {\em eyeglass} for $T$ (\cite[Definition 2.1]{FS}).
 Associated to such an eyeglass is an isotopy of $T$ in $M$ back to itself (with support near the eyeglass) called an {\em eyeglass twist}.
 It is illustrated in Figure \ref{fig:eyeglass1}.
-Suppose $E_0$ is a reducing disk for $T$ and the circle $E_0 \cap T$ essentially intersects the bridge $\gamma$ of the eyeglass.
-Then the disk $E_1$ obtained by pushing $E_0$ along by the resulting ambient isotopy of $M$ cannot be isotopic via $\bdd$-reducing disks, again since the circles $T \cap E_i, i = 0, 1$ are not isotopic in $T$.
+Suppose $E_0$ is aligned with $T$ and the circle $E_0 \cap T$ essentially intersects the bridge $\gamma$ of the eyeglass.
+Then the disk $E_1$ obtained by pushing $E_0$ along by the resulting ambient isotopy of $M$ typically will not be isotopic to $E_0$ via aligned disks, again since the circles $T \cap E_i, i = 0, 1$ are not isotopic in $T$.

-Our goal is to show that the two operations just described are essentially the only two obstacles to uniqueness in general, so long as every 2-spheres separates.
-The extra condition is needed only to invoke \cite{Sc}.
+Our goal is to show that the two operations just described are essentially the only two obstacles to uniqueness.